ziw42/ziw42/README.md

 - 👋 Hi, here's Zian Wang, a first-year Ph.D. student in the Computer Science department of Stony Brook University.

-- About me: self-motivated, accustomed to work myself, but also have lots of team-work experience.
+- About me: self-motivated, accustomed to work myself, and also have lots of team-work experience.
 - Scheduled many group projects and assigned the work to everyone.
 All teammates I worked with are really great.
 - Worked for Dr. Yuru Lin at her lab: PICSO Lab from Fall 2021 to Spring 2023 as a technical team member.
 Very grateful for this opportunity given by Dr. Lin.
 - I am also appreciate Dr. Joseph Yurko's help, who is a really incredible guider.